PersonofNote/sample-php-app/README.md

 MySQL, PHP

-### Installing
+### Installing Locally

+* Clone repository and checkout dev_branch.
-Clone repository; set up database with relevant credentials in a .env file Serve with your favorite web sever
+* Set up database with relevant credentials in a file called env.php
+* Serve with your favorite web sever (php -S localhost:8000 will work)
+* Navigate to /install.php; if you see "Tables created successfully," you're good to go!

 ## Built With